Bombs & Butterflies

 Bombs & Butterflies is the fifth studio album by the Athens, Georgia-based band Widespread Panic.
 The band started recording the album in July 1996 at John Keane's studio in Athens.
 The band held a CD release party at Morton Theatre in Athens, one day prior to their Fox Theatre New Year's Eve run on December 28, 1996.
 It was first released by Capricorn Records on February 4, 1997.
-It would later be re-released in 2001 by Zomba Music Group.
+It would be re-released in 2001 by Zomba Music Group.

 On June 19, 1997, the band performed "Aunt Avis" on Late Night with Conan O'Brien.
-Two days later, on June 21, the music video for "Aunt Avis", directed by Billy Bob Thornton, premiered on VH1.
+On June 21, the music video for "Aunt Avis", directed by Billy Bob Thornton, premiered on VH1.
 The video had been filmed in April 1997 and featured Athens singer-songwriter Vic Chesnutt, who wrote the song.

 The album reached a peak position of #50 on the Billboard 200 chart.
 The track "Hope in a Hopeless World" was a hit on rock radio, charting at #13 on the Billboard Mainstream Rock Tracks in 1997.
 It is the band's biggest hit to date.